felipebottega/Tensor-Fox/README.md

 ### Installing with [pip](https://pypi.org/project/TensorFox/1.0/)

 The only pre-requisite is to have **Python 3** installed.
-After this you just need to run the command within your env:
+After this you just need to run the following command within your env:

     pip install TensorFox==1.0